Updated: 6 days ago

 Be it car, bike, or train, commuting to work offers a wealth of opportunities for getting still and tuning in.
-Listening to a guided meditation while you drive or ride to work can help you find your calm before a busy day.
+Listening to a guided meditation while driving or riding to work can help you find your calm before a busy day.

 Feel the rush of the wheels beneath you.
 Take note of the trees and the houses speeding by.
-Turn, stop and signal with grace.
-Arrive to work feeling resilient and ready to overcome anything that comes your way — even rush hour traffic.
+Turn, stop, and signal with grace.
+Arrive at work feeling resilient and ready to overcome anything that comes your way — even rush hour traffic.

 Preparing for the Day: Mindfulness Meditation

-Whether you’re packing kids’ lunches or whipping up a smoothie for one, assembling breakfast is the perfect time to tune into mindfulness.
-Aside from putting on a guided meditation, you can also use this opportunity to create a more serene environment.
+Whether you're packing kids' lunches or whipping up a smoothie for one, assembling breakfast is the perfect time to tune into mindfulness.
+Besides putting on a guided meditation, you can also use this opportunity to create a more serene environment.

 Can you light a candle?
 Put on relaxing music?
 Assemble each sandwich carefully and with intention?
 Think about each step mindfully, without rushing.
 How does the entire process change?

-Coupled with a daily yoga practice, a morning meditation routine can create more harmony both within yourself and in your relationship with the world around you.
+Coupled with a daily yoga practice, a morning meditation routine can create more harmony within yourself and your relationship with the world around you.

 Have you started a morning meditation practice?
 What benefits did you experience?
 What tips would you share to help others?